Type-based modeling

 In our example, function

-is going to use them to indicate that (i) expressions are either typed asExpr Int
+inferis going to use them to indicate that (i) expressions are either typed asExpr IntorExpr Bool, and (ii) some expressions should have the same type.

 Implementing type inference